-OIS, report from the Chief for Consultation and Training and AKOSH annual report
+OIS, report from the Assistant Chief of Consultation and Training, and AKOSH annual report.

-One (1) partnership agreement in the construction, transportation/warehousing or seafood processing industry or in the public sector
+One (1) partnership agreement in the construction CHASE in FY 2017

 The goal is to maintain at least one (1) partnership agreement in any one of the targeted categories during each year over the 5-year strategic plan period.